-Starting a new job at any time can be daunting.
+Starting a new role at any time can be daunting, especially if you are getting your first job.
 There are new people, a new environment to get used to, and most importantly, a new job to learn.
 However, for those who have got a job in the last year, there have been even more challenges.
 Joining a virtual team is a whole new world; many people are working with colleagues they have never met or don’t even live in the same country as.

 If you’ve succeeded in getting a new job this year, this is something to celebrate and not to worry about.
 We have put together our tips for joining a virtual team to make the transition as simple as possible.